-No, there aren't.
+Boy: No, there aren't.
 It's very sad.
-Boy:

-Answers: A sun bear
+Answer: A sun bear

-Listen again.
+2 Will 13 Listen again.
 Circle the correct words.

 - Refer the children to the example.
 Ask one child to read out the sentence.
 Play the audio up to ... there are some sun bears in China.
 Point out the circled answer and ask if they heard the same words. - Give the children some time to read the sentences.
 Then play the whole audio and have the children identify and circle the correct words.
+Play the audio again if necessary. - Invite different children to read out the sentences.
+Ask for whole-class agreement each time.